Rwb3n/workflow_ai_rules/codebase_state_v1.md

   - Auto-fix must be attempted via TI5 for responsive issues before blocking
   - No direct vendor imports outside of /components/vendor/ directory
   - Large modules must have valid chunk boundaries (CQ6)

 - VALIDATE→COMPLETE:
   - All verification checks must pass
   - All vendor components must have proper abstractions registered
   - ErrorCounts for mobileFirst, chunkBoundary, and vendorImport must be zero
+  - Performance metrics must be within budget (QV4)
+  - No Severity 2-3 SEO or accessibility issues (QV5)
 ---
 ## Project Transition History
 *Record of project phase transitions*